 If multiple users share login credentials, only one person can use the credentials to log in to the account at a single time.
 If another person logs in to the account, the first user will be logged out automatically.

-To insure a successful NetSuite Connector implementation, select a user to be responsible for the setup and ongoing maintenance NetSuite Connector.
+To ensure a successful NetSuite Connector implementation, select a user to be responsible for the setup and ongoing maintenance NetSuite Connector.
 This user is responsible for performing the following tasks:

 To assist with monitoring, configure the user to receive automated alerts so that they are notified of warnings and errors on an exception basis.
 The ideal user for this role is typically an application administrator who is knowledgeable about the Zuora and NetSuite applications and your company's business processes and data.